 The Department of Public Health offers an online MPH degree through the MPH@Baylor program.
-Only one concentration is currently offered through this online program, an MPH in Community Health.
+Only one major is currently offered through this online program, an MPH in Community Health Science.
 This 42-credit hour program can be completed between 12-24 months.
 The program includes two required 1-credit-hour public health immersion courses.
 The Public Health Immersion I course includes students coming to the campus of Baylor University in Waco, Texas for an immersion weekend consisting of invaluable interaction with peers and professors, training in interprofessional education (IPE) and collaboration skills, engagement in community health assessment activities, and early-stage training needed to begin developing ideas for the culminating graduate project that students must complete toward the end of the degree program.
 The Public Health Immersion II course trains students on how to develop a quality graduate project proposal in preparation for the culminating experience at the end of the program.
 The culminating project, which includes the completion of a 250-hour minimum internship experience, may be completed in an approved organization/agency and location.
 All courses, with the exception of the immersion weekend experience, are offered and completed fully online.

 Courses in the online program are offered on a quarter system with course start dates occurring in January, April, July, and September.
 Students may enroll in 1-4 courses per quarter with 6 credit hours per quarter considered full-time.
 Students can choose to complete the program on a full-time or part-time basis.
 Students seeking to complete the program on an accelerated timeline must meet additional criteria and receive acceptance to this track during the admissions process.
 The time to complete varies based on the chosen track:

 - Full-time, accelerated: 12 months

 - Part-time: 24 months